SalvoTr/ExplosivePomegranateDeployment/README.md

 [Edit DB diagram on lucid ](https://lucid.app/lucidchart/7dc561be-ccba-475d-8fea-9955b0b630bb/edit?viewport_loc=-168%2C-223%2C2130%2C1129%2C0_0&invitationId=inv_95025269-9fc5-4c7f-b6da-3e6556c2a036)
 ![DB Structure](documentation-resources/DB-Diagram.png?raw=true "Title")

-### Reinstallation of Database with IntelliJ
-Go into your project folder - when you are in the folder explosivepomegranate/ then run: mysql -u root -p library < src/main/resources/db/explosivePomegranate-db.sql in the IntelliJ Terminal / Terminal

-You will need to insert your mysql root password after you hit enter; the database should be installed on your local environment.
-Alternatively you can open the explosivePomegranate-db.sql file and just run it in the mysql interface.

 ## API request documentation
 | Use Case | Request type | Request      | Content |
 |----------|--------------|--------------|---------|